LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 that your Prolog compiler provides all the ISO predicates needed by Logtalk, try to run the system by setting the unknown predicate error handler to report as an error any call to a missing predicate.
-Better yet, switch to a modern, ISO compliant, Prolog compiler.
+Better yet, switch to a modern, ISO-compliant, Prolog compiler.
 If you send me your adapter file, with a reference to the target Prolog compiler, maybe I can include it in the next release of Logtalk.

 The adapter files specify *default* values for most of the Logtalk :ref:`compiler flags <programming_flags>`.
-They also specify values for read-only flags that are used to describe Prolog backend specific features.
+They also specify values for read-only flags that are used to describe Prolog backend-specific features.

 .. _installing_runtime: